-1) Go to Monster.com and search for your job using a job title that candidates who are in your industry would use.
+1) Do a job search.
+Go to Monster.com and search for your job using a job title that candidates who are in your industry would use.
 For instance, if your job title is “Customer Appreciation Specialist,” but seekers are likely to search on “Customer Service,” search on that term.

 Note: Even if you haven’t posted your job yet, this is a helpful step to see the terms that are showing up in Monster search.

 2) Compare the search results with your job title and job description.
 Do they match?
 Does the title you searched for match your job title?
 Be sure to optimize the job title and avoid terms that are indecipherable to candidates.